INVEST-flagship/Kwon-Erola-2026/README.md

 ## Keywords

-Meritocracy, education, equality
+Support for meritocracy, higher education, access to tertiary education

 ## Cite as
-Kwon, H.W. & Erola, J. (2026).
-Code repository for: Support for Meritocracy and Access to Higher Education.
-Zenodo. https://zenodo.org/records/20374420
+Also, could you also update the citation: Kwon, H.W. & Erola, J. (2026).
+Code repository for: Access to Higher Education and Support for Meritocracy: Education, Skill, and Effort as Merit.
+Zenodo.

 ## License